Will a car rental make my trip to Darwin more memorable?

 I have here some of places where you will surely enjoy not just driving but also the view.

-Not short at all of attractions, the coastal city of Darwin has plenty of both spectacular views to see in your rental car and a bounty of activities to have you coming back for more.
-Here's a list of super fun things to do in Darwin, that will put the cherry on top of your VroomVroomVroomtastic Darwin holiday.
+Not short at all of attractions, the coastal city of Darwin has plenty of both spectacular views to see and a bounty of activities to have you coming back for more.
+Here's a list of super fun things to do in Darwin that we recommend to you.

 The Berry Springs Nature Park